MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/partners-step-by-step-guide.md

 ms.localizationpriority: medium
 ---

-# Step by step guide to integrate Xbox Live for managed partners and ID@Xbox members
+# Integrate Xbox Live, for managed partners and ID@Xbox members

-This section will help you get up and running with Xbox Live:
+This article helps you get up and running with Xbox Live.

 ## 1. Choose a Platform